tevon4613/ffxi/whm-guide.md

 1. Keep Reraise on yourself at all times.
 	* This includes right after you get up from KO and are still Weakened.
-	* You may want to cast Haste on yourself first, if you think you may die again soon, to reduce the recast timer.
+	* You may want to cast Haste on yourself first, if you think you may die again soon, to reduce the Reraise recast timer.
-2. Keep Aurorastorm on yourself at all times for +15% heal potency.
+2. Keep Aurorastorm on yourself at all times for up to +15% heal potency.
+	* The full potency requires a Korin Obi or Hachirin-no-Obi (see "Notable Gear", below).
 	* This starts to matter less when you have absurd levels of Cure Potency II, but 15% is still 15%.
 	* Ask other players if they want -storm spells before casting them automatically.
 3. As mentioned before, keep Afflatus Solace active unless you have a reason to use Afflatus Misery.